pittst3r/kpup/README.md

 **K**ill **p**rocess **u**sing **p**ort, for *nix.

-Hate it when orphan processes hog a port?
+Hate it when a process using a port gets orphaned?
 Tired of using `lsof` to find the PID, then `kill`ing with the PID?
 This tool kills the process that is listening on the given port in one go.
 Sends a `SIGINT` by default, while the `-f` flag sends a `SIGKILL`.

 ## Installation